cincanproject/cincan-command/docs/commands/cincan_shell.rst

 Cincan shell
 ############

-Usage of ``cincan shell`` subcommand is intended for launching interactive shell into any image (not supported for existing container), which has some shell installed.
+Usage of ``cincan shell`` subcommand is intended for launching interactive shell into any image, which has some shell installed.

 It has similar optional arguments as ``cincan run`` command, excluding `--tty`, `--interactive` and `--entrypoint` parameters.